Skip to main content

 Consider:

-- If you don’t currently have centralised and widely accessible systems in place, you’re lacking on the structural, material and organisational capacity fronts.
+• If you don’t currently have centralized and widely accessible systems in place, you’re lacking on the structural, material, and organizational capacity fronts.

-- Outdated or legacy technology act as a slow-acting poison that impedes innovation and productivity, too.
+• Outdated or legacy technology acts as a slow-acting poison that impedes innovation and productivity, too.

 Knowledge management systems sustain the capabilities that drive capacity.
-This is done by enabling necessary collection, storage and transfer of knowledge and skills, as well as making it freely available amongst your workforce.
-Think of it like a little technical assistance for capacity building activities.
+This is done by enabling the necessary collection, storage, and transfer of knowledge and skills, as well as making it freely available amongst your workforce.
+Think of it like a little technical assistance for capacity-building activities.

 Developing your workforce

 A sister process to capacity building is capability building.
-The two meet when we talk about developing organisational capacity to change.
+The two meet when we talk about developing organizational capacity to change.

-- Without the right capabilities available at the right time, your organisation won’t have the fuel to power change.
+1. Without the right capabilities available at the right time, your organization won’t have the fuel to power change.

 Say an environmental scan shows you’ve got constrained capacity in your sales department.
 That could be bottlenecks and low close rates.
 A capacity diagnosis uncovers that it’s a talent and resource issue of not enough of the right roles.